wdbm/InfoPeace/documentation/new_here.md

 ---

 # Know someone who appears to be a fascist or who is being "red-pilled" down that route?
-Do you know people that are moderate or centrist and not yet skilled at understanding how fascism and other harmful ideas are propagated online?
+Know people that are moderate or centrist and not yet skilled at understanding how fascism and other harmful ideas are propagated online?

 Here are some things to show them: